 What is the Yahoo Search Engine?

 Yahoo is one of the first search engines that appeared on the Internet.
 In 1995, it was initially introduced as a search mechanism for cataloging the websites recommended by Yahoo.
 Further, they applied for a partnership with Inktomi and then Google.
 That allowed Yahoo to become much more popular.
 In 2003, they added a full-fledged web crawling service that extended the search results.
-However, in 2004 Google managed to outpace Yahoo by the market share.
+However, in 2004 Google managed to outpace Yahoo by market share.
 Now it is just a part of niche services offered by Yahoo.

 Besides its 100% benevolent nature, there are cases when users uncover that Yahoo is set as their search engine by force.
-Changing it back to the one you used before does not help – it will be switched back to Yahoo almost immediately.
-Searching with such settings is likely not comfortable, because the results are different from what you expect.
-And the most unpleasant thing is that someone earns money on you with such changes.
+Changing it to the one you used does not help – it will be switched back to Yahoo almost immediately.
+Searching with such settings is likely not comfortable because the results differ from what you expect.
+And the most unpleasant thing is that someone earns money for you with such changes.

 How Does That Work?

 Seeing your search engine constantly changed to Yahoo means that you have a malicious program on your computer.
 Such programs are usually identified as browser hijackers.
 As you can guess from their name, , they take control of your web browser without your allowance.
-They can change any setting in the infected browser, including the search engine, redirect your search queries, open the websites and start the browser whenever it wants.
+They can change any setting in the infected browser, including the search engine, redirect search queries, open the websites and start the browser whenever it wants.
 The crooks control all this activity and designate all changes and redirects that malware does.

 The exact form of that malware may be different.
 Most browser hijackers are tiny programs that sit deep on the disk.
 Throughout the last couple of years, they massively opted for the guise of a browser plugin.
 That makes the malware implementation much easier, and formally such plugins do not violate any rules – the user allows it to do all these nasty things during the installation.

 Is the Yahoo Search in Chrome Dangerous?